 After hour emergency service

 An after hour emergency service is available to patients of the practice.
-A contact number for the on call dentist is available on the answering machine.
+A contact number of a dentist is available on the answering machine.

 Although we are happy to take emergency patients, we do our best work when not under time pressure.
-Because of this, we urge all our patients to contact us as soon as issues begin to flare up.
+Because of this, we recommend that patients attend regularly for dental examinations and contact us as soon as issues begin to flare up.
 No problem is too small in dentistry, and it is always preferable to nip small issues in the bud than to wait until they are emergencies.

 If you have a dental emergency, please call us on 020 8748 1381.